Craft Production → Mass Production → Lean Production,

 • Visual boards for backlog, WIP, SLA risk, defects, and improvement actions.

-• Quick PDCA cycles (Plan-Do-Check-Adjust) to close gaps rapidly.
+• Quick PDCA cycles (Plan-Do-Check-Adjust) to fix problems fast.

 6) Measure What Matters and Tie It to Customer Outcomes